Botanical Name: Fittonia verschaffeltii

 Height: Up to 6 in (15 cm)

 Water: Keep soil constantly moist.
 Nerve plant will collapse if it dries out.
 Yellow leaves on this plant indicate too much water or poor drainage.
 Fittonia needs moisture at all times, but it won't tolerate soggy soil.
 Cut off yellow leaves and allow soil to dry slightly between waterings.

 Humidity: High humidity (around 60-70% relative humidity).
 Nerve plant grows well in the humid environment of a wardian case or a terrarium.
+Take a look at these easy ways to raise the humidity for your tropical plants.
 Dry air will cause shriveled leaves.

 Propagation: Take 2 in (5 cm) stem tip cuttings in spring and insert them in moist potting mix.
 They propagate easily in a warm, humid environment, rooting in about 2-3 weeks.